blahah/yunodb/README.md

 yuno is pretty basic - it has two main components:
 - the document store, which is just the raw JSON objects stored in [leveldb](https://github.com/Level/levelup)
-- the inverted search index, powered by [search-index](https://github.com/fergiemcdowall/search-index).
-Importantly, fields that will be searchable are passed through a customisable [natural](https://github.com/NaturalNode/natural) language processing pipeline prior to being added to the index, greatly improving speed and memory usage compared to the vanilla search-index
+- the inverted search index, powered by [search-index](https://github.com/fergiemcdowall/search-index)
+- A customisable [natural](https://github.com/NaturalNode/natural) language processing pipeline that is applied to documents before adding them to the index, greatly improving speed and memory usage compared to the vanilla search-index.

 **None of this is revolutionary** - actually it's standard in the major search contenders like `elasticsearch` and `solr`.
 And all the pieces exist already in the node ecosystem.
 But I couldn't find a node fulltext search and document store that could handle millions of documents, persisted on disk, didn't have crazy memory requirements and could be easily bundled into an electron app.